 Rebels fighting to install Ouattara as president have been making rapid advances in the past few days from their bases in northern Ivory Coast.
 On Wednesday, the capital of Yamoussoukro fell unopposed to rebel forces.
-The port of San Pedro, a key site in this cocoa-exporting nation, fell shortly thereafter.
+The port of San Pedro, a key site in this cocoa-exporting nation, fell shortly thereafter.it

 In a phone interview with FRANCE 24 from Yamoussoukro Thursday, Ouattarra’s Prime Minister Guillaume Soro said forces loyal to Ouattara had encircled Abidjan and were encountering little resistance from pro-Gbagbo forces amid rising troop defections.